7kt3vlig/Javatest/README.md

-A test java bot for osrs using osbot
+A test java bot for osrs using osbot API in intellij